Definition

 Compare it with

 - FBCLID is a Meta-generated click identifier.
-UTM parameters are campaign tags you control so the visit still stays readable across GA4, BI, and CRM reports.
+UTM parameters are campaign tags you control, so the session still stays readable across GA4, BI, and CRM reports.

-- Keep FBCLID for platform-side matching, but do not treat it as a replacement for UTMs, consent handling, or your own attribution rules.
+- Keep FBCLID for Meta-side matching, but do not treat it as a replacement for UTMs, consent handling, or your own attribution rules.

 Measured as

-Measure FBCLID: what it is, when it appears, and why it matters with a fixed attribution window, conversion event, and spend basis before comparing campaigns or creative tests.
+Measure FBCLID: what the URL parameter means and how Meta uses it with a fixed attribution window, conversion event, and spend basis before comparing campaigns or creative tests.

 Misused when